coolbutuseless/ggsvg/README.md

 -   Locations for ggplot to insert aesthetics via the `glue` package are marked with **double** curly braces i.e. `{{...}}`.
--   One such variables has been added to the SVG - `{{fill_tree}}` is used in place of the static colour that was defined in the original SVG
+-   One variable has been added to the SVG - `{{fill_tree}}`.
+This is used in place of the static colour that was defined in the original SVG
 -   `fill_tree` must now appear as an aesthetic in the call to `geom_point_svg()`
--   Need to inform `ggplot2` of the default value for each new aesthetic by setting the `defaults` argument
+-   We need to inform `ggplot2` of the default value for each new aesthetic by setting the `defaults` argument
--   For each aesthetic, you will need to add a scale with `scale_svg_*()` to let ggplot know how it should turn the mapped variable into a value to insert in the SVG.
+-   For each aesthetic, you will also need to add a scale with `scale_svg_*()` to let ggplot know how it should turn the mapped variable into a value to insert in the SVG.
 -   In this case, the variables is a `fill` variable, so use one of